KKLV: History

-Early years (1978-1996)
+Early years (1978–1996)

 KKLV signed on in 1978 as KABE on 107.1 in Orem, Utah.
 It ran what would be known as an adult hits format until 1983 when the station was moved to 107.5 and ran a stylized pop format as KUUT from 1983 until 1984.
 From 1984 to 1992, the station was known as KMGR, when in 1992, the call letters changed to KMXB before becoming KENZ in 1996.

-Adult alternative (1996-2005)
+Adult alternative (1996–2005)

 KENZ first started as "107.5 The End" at midnight on January 1, 1996 with R.E.M.'s "It's the End of the World as We Know It (And I Feel Fine)", and aired an adult album alternative format.
 Originally owned by The Slaymaker Group (Monarch Broadcasting), the station was sold to Citadel Broadcasting in 1998.

 Much of the original staff came from now cross town rival KXRK.
 Jimmy Chunga, a weekender and producer of The Radio from Hell Show at X96 was hired to lead the morning show.
 Chunga first did the show solo, then was teamed up for a short time with a female co-host.
 He was joined by Marcus soon afterward.
 Andrea was hired away from X96 to work the midday shift.
 Biff Raff returned to the Salt Lake City market after spending time in Austin, TX and Denver, CO to be the program director.
 He also did an afternoon on-air shift.
 Dom Casual was the station's first music director and afternoon drive jock.
 Barb Thomas worked the night shift.
 Mister West left X96 as well and brought the "Saturday Night Cold Case" to the station.
+Pete May left 96.5 The Peak in Denver to join the staff as Production Director, and performed as “Announcerboy” on the morning show, playfully insulting Chunga, Marcus, and Mr. West.
 Norm Church also left X96 to work on-air, as well as take over marketing responsibilities for the station.

 In 1999, "Chunga and Marcus" hosted a contest titled "The Cruise of Dreams," after which Marcus did not return to the show.
 Shortly after the departure of Marcus, Mister West joined the morning show as Chunga's partner.
 This was a role reversal of sorts as Chunga had been West's partner on the "Saturday Night Cold Case," a call-in request show during West's weekend shift dating back to their days at X96.

 At the end of 2005, Citadel Broadcasting moved the station from the 107.5 MHz frequency to the stronger and farther-reaching 101.9 MHz frequency.
 Even though they were no longer at the end of the dial, they retained the name.